 This post shows how business owners shield assets.
 Also, the post examines how divorce lawyers and forensic accountants uncover concealed assets.
-The consequences of deceiving spouses and probate judges will be discussed.
+The consequences for deceiving spouses and probate judges will be discussed.

 Techniques to conceal business assets abound.
 Some common ways business owners hide money include:

 - Cash transactions.

 - Omitting transactions from company books.